 He did not disguise the hard edge in his voice, and I willed myself to remain calm.
 It would do no good to betray the muddle of emotions twisting around within me at this impromptu reunion.
 Erik stalked towards me, the great red plumes atop his head bobbing as he walked, and in an odd moment of humor I wondered wherever he had acquired such a costume.
 Any other time I may have smiled at the thought, but I could not bring myself to laugh in the face of death, even when it was made of papier-mâché.
 He reached up to strip away the hat and false skull he wore and I held my breath in anticipation of seeing his bare face, but beneath it lay his usual mask.

 As he stared at me I realized that he was waiting for some kind of response and I exhaled shakily.
 What did he expect me to say?
-To tell him the sleepless night he had caused me, how I had felt him haunting my steps everywhere I turned?
+To tell him the sleepless nights he had caused me, how I had felt him haunting my steps everywhere I turned?
 Or how his music remained burned in my memory, the ghost of his cold touch making me shiver as I lay awake?
 In the end I told him the truth, simply.
 "I am not so heartless as that," I whispered, hurt by his accusation that I had forgotten him.
 Something softened in his expression, but when he spoke again it was to change the subject.

 "It is no matter.
 Without other…distractions…I finally had the time to complete my opera," he explained, and I tried to ignore the sting of his dismissing me as a passing annoyance.
 "You will sing in my Don Juan," he insisted, his voice deceptively calm.
 "There is no one else who can sing it, you see—the part was written for you and no other."
 I imagined him alone those months, slaving away at the organ, pouring his frustration into his music, and I felt ashamed of having anything to do with the matter.